If you’re interested in beginning your study of Arabic, or taking your language skills to the next level, come discover Jordan this summer.

 About The City

-Amman has a history that reaches back at least 5,000 years.
-Despite the ancient ruins that dominate the downtown skyline, much of the city only dates back to the 1970s.
-Draped over several hills, Amman is a study in contrasts.
-A traditional downtown souk (marketplace) is a taxi ride away from massive, American-style shopping malls.
-It is a very accessible, cosmopolitan city with numerous museums, art galleries, theaters, and cinemas.
+Amman has an ancient history and a diverse, vibrant modernity .
+It is an accessible, cosmopolitan city with numerous museums, art galleries, theaters, and cinemas .
 With its reputation for security and hospitality, Amman is home to inhabitants from all over the Middle East.
 The city provides a safe and stable environment for students to learn about the region.

 Meet The Staff